How You Set Up Contract Party Roles

 To make party roles available for use in contracts, you must:

-1. Associate each party role to the appropriate party source by selecting the Manage Contract Roles Sources task in the Contracts work area.
+1. Associate each party role with the appropriate party source using the Manage Contract Roles Sources task in the Contracts work area in Setup and Maintenance.

-2. While managing contract types using the Manage Contract Types task in the Setup and Maintenance work area, add each party role to the contract types where you want the party role to be used.
-You can add a party role either as one of the two primary contract parties (the Buyer Role and the Seller Role) or as a secondary party.
+2. While managing contract types using the Manage Contract Types task, add each party role to the contract types where you want the party role to be used.
+You can add a party role as either one of the two primary contract parties (the Buyer Role and the Seller Role) or as a secondary party.
 You can only have one Seller Role and one Buyer Role in a contract.
 You can have multiple secondary parties with the same role.

-As seen in the table, the application includes the following party sources which you can't modify:
+The application includes these party sources, which you can't modify:

 OKX_PARTY